At the end of this unit, students will be able to:

 This week’s assignment is a required assignment.
 You must hand this assignment in to receive credit.

 (From: Journal of Education, Vol. 162, no. 1, Fall 1980.
-See http://www-scf.usc.edu/~clarkjen/Jean%20Anyon.htm) and note how different schools, which cater to different social classes, socialize different type of behaviours in their students.
-Notice, for example, how upper crust schools emphasize free thinking and train students to disagree and discuss.
+See http://www-scf.usc.edu/~clarkjen/Jean%20Anyon.htm) and note how different schools, which cater to different social classes, socialize different type of behaviors in their students.
+Notice; for example, how upper crust schools emphasize free thinking and train students to disagree and discuss.
 Notice how lower class schools emphasize routine and conformity and rule following.

 Now, take a look at your own education and the schools you went to and identify the social class of your primary and secondary school.
 Was it working class, middle class, or upper class.
-Provide examples of the types of skills, values, and behaviours that were imposed upon you as a result of your socialization process and that therefore become part of your identity.
+Provide examples of the types of skills, values, and behaviors that were imposed upon you as a result of your socialization process and that therefore became part of your identity.

 Distinguish between primary and secondary socialization.